badripatro/PQG/README.md

 For **Paraphrase Question Pair**:

 ##### Download Dataset
-We have refered  [HieCoAttenVQA](https://github.com/jiasenlu/HieCoAttenVQA) and []  to prepare our code base.
+We have referred  [neuraltalk2](https://github.com/karpathy/neuraltalk2) and [Text-to-Image Synthesis ](https://github.com/reedscot/icml2016) to prepare our code base.
 The first thing you need to do is to download the Quora Question Pairs dataset from the [Quora Question Pair website](https://data.quora.com/First-Quora-Dataset-Release-Question-Pairs) and put the same in the `data` folder.
 Now we need to do some preprocessing, head over to the `prepro` folder and run

 ```
 $ python quora_prepro.py
 ```

 **Note** The code given above generates json files for 100K question pairs for train, 5k question pairs for validation and 30K question pairs for Test set.
 If you want to change this and instead use only 50K question pairs for training and rest remaining the same, then you need to make some minor changes in the above code.
 After this step, it will generate the files under the `data` folder. `quora_raw_train.json`, `quora_raw_val.json` and `quora_raw_test.json`

 ##### Generate Question Features

 ```
 $ python prepro_quora.py --input_train_json ../data/quora_raw_train.json --input_test_json ../data/quora_raw_test.json